This post may contain affiliate links. Please see disclosure policy here.

 - Bake at 350 degrees F. for 12-14 minutes or until golden brown.

-Make Ahead Roll Recipe
+Make Ahead Roll Tips:

 Refrigerator Method.
-After dough has been needed but before the first rise, place the dough into an airtight container and let it rise overnight in the refrigerator.
+After crescent rolls dough has been kneaded but before the first rise, place the dough into an airtight container and let it rise overnight in the fridge.
+Take it out 3 hours before you want to bake the rolls, roll them out and let them rise. (see directions below)

-To bake the rolls, place frozen rolls on a parchment covered or greased baking sheet and allow to rise for about 4 hours, depending on the temperature of your house and bake according to directions below.
+Freezer Method.
+Once the crescent rolls have been formed into the crescent shape, place them on a baking sheet.
+Freeze the dough until frozen solid.
+Place rolls into a zippered plastic bag.To bake the rolls, place frozen rolls on a parchment covered or greased baking sheet and allow to rise for about 4 hours, depending on the temperature of your house and bake according to directions below.
 They can be frozen for up to 6 months.

-I like to time it so my rolls are coming out of the oven right before I’m ready to serve them, but that is not always possible with oven space.
-But when you can, eat your rolls warm!
+I like to time it so my crescent rolls are coming out of the oven right before I’m ready to serve them, but that is not always possible with oven space.
+But when you can, eat your crescent rolls warm!

 Check out more of my delicious roll recipes: